Write a bio for each team member. Make it short and informative to keep your visitors engaged.

 I disagreed with the Board of County Supervisors’ desire to raise taxes at the start of the pandemic, expressed concern over a proposal to build another asphalt plant near a Title 1 school, and publicly questioned plans to build data centers next to schools and homes.

 These types of policy decisions run against my principles.
 It's time we stand up for our community.

 I was teased throughout school for being the only Black kid in advanced classes.
 If anything, that only made me work harder to excel.

 It also taught me two critical life lessons: Stand by your values and stand up to bullies.

-As a TV reporter in Jackson, Mississippi, I became keenly aware of how certain legislative policies had a disproportionate impact on people of color and the working class.
+As a TV reporter in Jackson, Mississippi, I became keenly aware of how certain legislative policies had a disproportionate impact on working families and people of color.

 The western part of Jackson was once a vibrant neighborhood, but as jobs moved elsewhere so did many of its residents.
 Those who couldn’t leave were trapped by poor schools, lack of opportunity, and little hope of upward mobility.

 It was hard to stay objective as lawmakers shortchanged funding for schools like those in Jackson or introduced a strict photo ID law with the intent of disenfranchising women and voters of color.